Skip to main content

 What are the types of gap analysis?

-Regarding gap analysis, the "gap" refers to the space between a company's actual and desired outcomes.
-However, you can identify different types of gaps with a gap analysis.
+In a gap analysis, the “gap” refers to the space between a company’s actual and desired outcomes.
+You can identify different types of gaps with a gap analysis.

 Some of the more critical gaps include the following:

-• A performance gap is also called a strategy gap, referring to the space between actual and desired performance.
+• A performance gap, also called a strategy gap, is the space between actual and desired performance.

 • A profit gap is the difference between targeted profit and actual profit.

-• A product gap is also known as a market gap, referring to the disparity between budgeted and actual sales.
+• A product gap, also known as a gap, is the disparity between budgeted and actual sales.

-• A manpower gap is the difference between the exact number of personnel and the required personnel to complete a project.
-It can also mean the difference between the actual and desired workforce performance.
+• A manpower gap is the difference between the current number of personnel and the personnel required to complete a project.
+It can also mean the difference between actual and desired workforce performance.

 When to use a gap analysis?